 If you’re thinking about copying someone, it pays to check him or her out properly.
 This is just another aspect of risk management and is, in fact, basic common sense.

-Unfortunately, some traders don’t take the time to do their due diligence on somebody whose investments they are planning to copy.
+Unfortunately, some traders don’t take the time to do their due diligence on somebody whose investments they plan to copy.
 Copy Trading Checklist:

-- Time on platform – you should avoid young accounts.
+- Time on the platform – you should avoid young accounts.

-- Number of copiers – a big number of copiers is a good sign, but doesn’t provide 100% security.
+- The number of copiers – a big number of copiers is a good sign, but it doesn’t provide 100% security.

 - News Feed Activity – is the trader active and shares valuable info?

-- Personal Portfolio – is it diversified or specialised?
+- Personal Portfolio – is it diversified or specialized?

 - Stats – look out for old open trades that are in the red!